mido/mido/docs/midi_files.rst

 Each message in a MIDI file has a delta time, which tells how many ticks has passed since the last message.
 The length of a tick is defined in ticks per beat.
-This value is stored in the file header and remains fixed throughout the song.
+This value is stored as ``division`` in the file header and remains fixed throughout the song.
 It is used when converting delta times to and from real time.

 (Todo: what's the default value?)

 Computations::

     seconds_per_beat = tempo / 1000000.0
-    seconds_per_tick = seconds_per_beat / float(ticks_per_beat)
+    seconds_per_tick = seconds_per_beat / float(division)
     time_in_seconds = time_in_ticks * seconds_per_tick
     time_in_ticks = time_in_seconds / seconds_per_tick